How to Choose a Memory Care Facility

 - 24/7 monitoring systems and surveillance cameras

-Motion-detection lights automatically turn on when movement is detected, helping prevent falls—a major concern for older adults.
-They eliminate fumbling for light switches in the dark and create a sense of security.
-These lights are battery-operated and easy to install in key areas like the path from bedroom to bathroom. - Enclosed outdoor spaces and courtyards
+- Motion-detection lights in hallways, bedrooms, and bathrooms turn on automatically when movement is detected, which helps prevent falls, a major concern for older adults.
+They remove the need to fumble for a switch in the dark.
+Many are battery-operated and easy to install along the path from bedroom to bathroom.

 - Emergency response systems in bedrooms and common areas